 In some cases, students may reach incorrect generalizations from the films (e.g. Egypt is full of pyramids), thus the teacher has to modify his pupils' misconceptions.
 Sometimes they get the wrong idea about sizes because images appear bigger on the screens than their real sizes (Ruud, Judith Kish; Ruud, 2017).
 There are other disadvantages, including the language of the film (foreign languages), time-related misunderstanding (historical films, plant growth) (Culloty, Eileen; Brereton, Pat, 2017), and lack of regular maintenance (Al-Nabahin, 2011).

 Educational films contribute to the development of the educational process through their primary function.
 They raise learners’ interest in the subject.
 They help generate positive attitudes towards the scientific material, and encourage learners to learn in a creative manner.
 Video programs can help to plan and organize the process of learning and instruction in a professional manner.
 The teacher sets a detailed plan of the educational process, then determines the learning objectives and the methods of assessment (Ubaid, 2011).
 Films, especially the colored still films, can help to develop aesthetic values.
-They help to strengthen previous educational experience from other learning methods, and then relate the studied elements of the (Al-Heela, 2009).
+They help to strengthen previous educational experience from other learning methods, and then relate the studied elements of the??????(Al-Heela, 2009).
 They help to stimulate learners’ attention, so they remain focused throughout the screening (Abdul Hamid, 2010).
 The films enable learners to interact and control their learning depending on their own learning style, track and sequence, and thus acquire content knowledge in the way that suits them (Matrood and Mohamad, 2013).
 Films can help to store and transfer competencies and capacities in teaching and training to various places in the form of micro-teaching (Al-Nabahin, 2011).
 They could be used as visual aids in the classroom – educational films shown to a large group of children, adolescents or adults (Southern, 2016).
-A video can be shown to students when they are reluctant to seek help from the teacher or coach, or in the case when many students are not present (Hulsizer, 2016).
+A video can be shown to students when they are reluctant to seek help from the teacher or the coach, or in the case when many students are not present (Hulsizer, 2016).

 When enhanced with written reflection, documentary films can help students develop social and emotional learning in ways not available through textbooks or lectures.
 The platform complements classroom curricula and highlights issues that teenagers care about, such as technology and society, race and gender identity, and civil rights.
-(Vaughan-Lee, 2015, http://cutt.us/JxBd).
+(Vaughan-Lee, 2015).
 Research suggests that video modeling can be an effective intervention method to teach children with autism (Marino & Myck-Wayne, 2015).
 Films can also help to increase language skills such as speaking and reading as well as other language skills such as research, interviews, and organizing ideas (Malki, 2009).
 As an instructional tool, videos provide valuable insight into teaching and its complex nature and present examples for the purpose of professional development.
 The main purpose of video use is for professional development through the presentation and reviewing of examples that show students how to learn in the classroom.
 (Sonmez & Hakverdi-Can, 2012).